parK-dev/parK-dev/README.md

 - 👋 Hi, I’m @parK-dev
-- ✨ I know the following coding languages: Ruby, Node.js, C++
+- ✨ I know the following stacks: Ruby on Rails & MERN
 - 👀 I’m interested in fighting sports, programming, and gaming.
 - 💞️ I’m looking to collaborate on anything that will make me a better developper and get me my first SE job.